 - 9.1 Sampling.
 Insert the sampling probe into the test port making certain that no dilution air enters the stack through the port.
-Begin sampling and dilute the sample approximately 9:1 using the dilution system.
-Note that the precise dilution factor is that which is determined in section 8.5.
+Begin sampling.
 Condition the entire system with sample for a minimum of 15 minutes prior to commencing analysis. - 9.2 Analysis.
-Aliquots of diluted sample are injected into the GC/FPD analyzer for analysis. - 9.2.1 Sample Run.
-A sample run is composed of 16 individual analyses (injects) performed over a period of not less than 3 hours or more than 6 hours. - 9.2.2 Observation for Clogging of Probe or Filter.
+Aliquots of sample are injected into the GC/FPD analyzer for analysis. - 9.2.1 Sample Run.
+A sample run is composed of 16 individual analyses (injections) performed over a period of not less than 3 hours or more than 6 hours. - 9.2.2 Observation for Clogging of Probe or Filter.
 If reductions in sample concentrations are observed during a sample run that cannot be explained by process conditions, the sampling must be interrupted to determine if the probe or filter is clogged with particulate matter.
 If either is found to be clogged, the test must be stopped and the results up to that point discarded.
 Testing may resume after cleaning or replacing the probe and filter.
 After each run, the probe and filter shall be inspected and, if necessary, replaced.